 Like many non-medical states, North Carolina is concerned about drug dealers.
 For that reason, they have very high penalties for those they think are selling weed.
 If you have a room full of marijuana plants, it will be hard convincing anyone that you are not selling some of them.
 That will get you in trouble quicker than walking down the road with a joint.

 Marijuana in North Carolina is gaining some acceptance, but it is not fully okay.
 Therefore, to grow weed in North Carolina you need to be discrete and intelligent about it.
-I have put together a full guide on stealth growing in case you need any help on how to do that.

-Medical marijuana in North Carolina
+Medical Marijuana in North Carolina

 Marijuana has not legalized the use of medical marijuana but it has approved CBD extracts.
 CBD extracts are currently approved for intractable epilepsy.
 CBD extracts are made from plants with high amounts of CBD and low amounts (less than .3%) of THC.
 They have not licensed home cultivation for medical use.
-You can purchase high CBD seeds in our seed store.
+You can purchase high CBD seeds in the store.

 North Carolina also has a marijuana tax that those caught with the plant will have to pay.
 Currently it is $.40/gram.
 Those in possession of marijuana, including those who grow weed in North Carolina, are expected to purchase stamps showing proof that they have paid this tax.
 Purchasing these stamps are not supposed to put the user at any risk of arrest, and they do prevent further charges for not having paid the tax.
 If cops find marijuana on you, and there is no proof the tax has been paid, there are additional charges.